Materials-Consortia/OPTIMADE/optimade.md

 matches any single character and a percent character ('%', ASCII DEC 37, HEX 25) matches an arbitrary sequence of characters (including zero characters).

-If operator "UNLIKE" is supported, the bahavior of this oprtator MUST be the negation of the "LIKE" operator; i.e. an expression `(property UNLIKE "value")" must behave exactly as `(NOT (property LIKE "value"))`.
+If the `UNLIKE` operator is supported, the behavior of this operator MUST be the negation of the "LIKE" operator; i.e.

+an expression `(property UNLIKE "value")" must behave exactly as `(NOT (property LIKE "value"))`.

 Examples: